tomaswolf/gerrit-gitblit-plugin/README.md

 # Caveats and To-dos

 * I have not gotten around to try out Lucene indexing of Gerrit repositories in GitBlit.
-Since GitBlit and Gerrit use again different
-  Lucene versions, I suspect one might run into similar classloading problems as with pegdown.
-GitBlit 1.6.0 uses Lucene 4.6, while
-  Gerrit 2.9.1 uses Lucene 4.8.1.
-(At least Gerrit uses a newer version, so maybe it might work.)

   *TODO 1*: I should give it a try and see if there any problems, and if so, if they can be worked around relatively easily in a self-contained way in the plugin itself.
 Even nicer: could GitBlit be made (easily!) to use Gerrit's Lucene index?